The School of English at the University of Hong Kong offers full- and part-time research postgraduate programmes for the degrees of MPhil and PhD.

 Areas of research: literary studies

-Literary and cultural research in theoretical and textual studies in the School of English concentrates mostly on work in the Renaissance and work from the 18th to the 21st century.
-We have particular strengths in cross-cultural studies, post-colonial theoretical, literary and cultural studies, Hong Kong and other Asian literatures in English, literature and the law, and travel writing.
+Literary and cultural research in theoretical and textual studies in the School of English concentrates on work from the 16th century through to the 21st century.
+We have particular strengths in cross-cultural studies; post-colonial theoretical, literary and cultural studies; Hong Kong and other Asian literatures in English; literature and the law; and travel writing.

 Areas of research: language studies

 Most of the linguistic research going on in the School of English can be situated in the interdisciplinary areas of sociolinguistics and discourse analysis.
-Supervision can also be offered for usage-based theoretical linguistic studies and corpus-based descriptive linguistic work.
-Linguistic research in the School of English naturally focuses on English language data, especially Hong Kong English, African Englishes (including pidgins and creoles), but also other varieties of English.
-Specific areas of expertise include: the politics and ideology of language, language in workplace and institutional settings, language and the law, language and gender, cognitive sociolinguistics, construction grammar and grammaticalization, second language acquisition, applied linguistics, and psycholinguistics.
+Linguistic research in the School of English focuses on English language data.
+Specific areas of expertise include World Englishes, linguistic anthropology, the politics and ideology of language, language in workplace and institutional settings, language and the law, language and gender, cognitive sociolinguistics, second language acquisition, applied linguistics, phonetics and psycholinguistics.

 (Students wanting to do research in language pedagogy and English language teaching should consider applying to the Faculty of Education, the Centre for Applied English Studies, or the Department of Psychology.
 If you are interested in working on structural aspects of Chinese or Cantonese data you could contact either the Department of Linguistics or the School of Chinese.)